 Rule 506 Metrics publishes video courses on a variety of topics of interest to start-ups and investors.
 Private Placement Advisors publishes a 30-second elevator video for each offering we sponsor.

 The Other Problem

 Once you have an interested accredited investor, what is your story and how is it presented?
 Once you get in the front door, what do you say?

 The solution to this problem is largely in your hands.
-PPA finds solutions for entrepreneurs seeking equity or debt financing under Titles II, III and IV of the JOBS Act.
+PPA finds solutions for entrepreneurs seeking equity or debt financing under Titles II, III, and IV of the JOBS Act.
 We do what we can to introduce you to prospective investors.
 The rest is up to you.